Degrees and Certifications:

-Radnor Middle School is hosting a multi-hour dance marathon on Friday, April 13 from 4-10 p.m. at RMS to raise funds to support Four Diamonds at Penn State Children's Hospital.
+Radnor Middle School is hosting its second annual multi-hour dance marathon on Friday, March 29 from 4-10 p.m. at RMS to raise funds to support Four Diamonds at Penn State Children's Hospital.

 The Mini-THON leadership committee has been inspiring the student body to get involved and participate in various fundraisers.
 The money raised will help cover medical expenses for families that have children battling childhood cancer, as well as support a comprehensive team of researchers that are looking for a cure.